UniConnApp/UniConn-Privacy-Policy/README.md

 **Security**
 All data is securely transmitted in an encrypted format to our database over secure channels.
 We make sure to store all sensitive information like passwords and OTP in ecrypted format in our database.
 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.
+But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 **Links to Other Sites**
 This Service may contain links to other sites.
 These links are not shared by UniConn but posted by users of the application.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by UniConn.
 Therefore, We strongly advise you to review the Privacy Policy of these websites.
 UniConn has no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.